dwighthouse/PostComm.js/README.md

 Creating a Comm to the parent window should almost never run into this problem, although it is conceivable.

 Thus, a helper script that assumes PostComm.js to be used on both sides of the connection could be used to negotiate the timing of the two Comms' creation by broadcasting and listening for existance messages every so often until both sides acknowledged the other.
-If such a script is made, it will be linked here
+If such a script is made, it will be linked here.